Here are some best practices we’ve compiled here at Postal to ensure you’re creating and sending the highest quality direct mail pieces.

 2. Background Contrast

-When creating a Postal, make sure to adhere to the Domestic Mail Manual, which states that addresses and barcodes must be printed in a dark color against a light background in order to be processed by automation equipment (our QR Codes are defaulted to be black in color, so make sure that the background you select does not blend with the QR Code, or it will make it difficult for recipients to scan it with their smartphones.
+Side note: Our QR Codes are defaulted to be black in color, so make sure that the background you select does not blend with the QR Code, or it will make it difficult for recipients to scan it with their smartphones.

 To ensure this is prevented from happening, our platform hinders users from altering the barcode color, the contact address, and it's surrounding white box.
 The white box also surrounds the address input.
 Make sure to select a font color that is dark enough to contrast against the white address box, as shown in the example below.